stolostron/rhacm-docs/install/install_connected.md

   oc apply -f local/operators.multicloud.ibm.com_v1alpha1_multicloudhub_cr.yaml
   ```

-  **Note:** If step 18 fails with the following error, the resources are still being created and applied:. run the command again in a few minutes when the resources are:
+  **Note:** If step 18 fails with the following error, the resources are still being created and applied:

   ```
   error: unable to recognize "operators.multicloud.ibm.com_v1alpha1_multicloudhub_cr.yaml": no matches for kind "MultiCloudHub" in version "operators.multicloud.ibm.com/v1alpha1"
   ```

+  Run the command again in a few minutes when the resources are created.